mwcraig/ccd-as-book/_build/01-03-Construction-of-an-artificial-but-realistic-image.md

 Bias is an offset voltage (which translates into some non-zero number of counts) added to every pixel in the image to ensure that when voltages are converted to counts there is never a negative count.
 Note that in the noise image above, some counts are positive and some are negative, as you would expect for a Gaussian distribution centered on zero.

-The bias value is roughly the same across the CCD chip, though it's not uncommon to have "bad" columns in which the bias level is consistently offset from the rest of the chip.
+The bias value is roughly the same across the CCD chip, though it's not uncommon to have "bad" columns and pixels in which the bias level is consistently offset from the rest of the chip.

 To model a bias image, we create a uniform array and, optionally, add in some "bad" columns.
 The bad columns are exaggeratesd here to ensure they are visible.